rupshabagchi/hackathon-starterpack-react/README.md

 # Hackathon starter boilerplate

-This is a customizable static boilerpate app using React, to quickly start up the coding process during my hackathons.
+This is a customizable static boilerpate app using React, to quickly start up the coding process during hackathons.
 It provides the basic setup including declarative routing to quickly get started on the front end.

 ## Features

 * Routers
-* Some components
+* Premade components
 * General layout of a react app
 * Basic frontend dashboard
 * Firebase integration